Rock & Ice Climbing in the Adirondacks

-The Adirondack mountains and boulders of northeastern New York, already known as a destination for rock climbers, also offer some of the East Cast's most challenging ice climbing routes.
+The Adirondack mountains and boulders of northeastern New York, already known as a destination for rock climbers, also offer some of the most challenging ice climbing routes on the East Coast.

 In the Adirondack Park, granite is the dominant rock and you'll find steep blank faces, splitter cracks, crags, cliffs that jut out over lakes and very few people.
 The region's water sources and our winter weather help to form great routes for ice climbing each winter.